Cherry Shrimp Selective Breeding Guide For Beginners

 Genotype

-Genotype is simply the information that is stored within a gene.
-We can’t see Genotype.
-It is only determined through biological tests.
-The information saved inside the two alleles are known as Genotype.
+Genotype is simply the information stored within a gene.
+We can’t see It; it is only determined through biological tests.
+The information saved inside the two alleles is known as the Genotype.

 Selection Of Shrimps

-The selection of shrimps simply refer to selecting the shrimps that show our desired trait and leaving the rest.
-There are basically two ways for selection: Natural & Artificial.
+The selection of shrimp simply refers to selecting the shrimp that show our desired trait and leaving the rest.
+There are basically two ways for selection: natural and artificial.

-We’ll be taking a loot at both ways:
+We’ll be taking a look at both ways:

 Natural Selection